 Key readings and assignements

-A short list of key readings will be announced end of August.
-You will be asked to make two assignments:
+A short list of key readings will be announced shortly before each PhD seminar.
+You will be asked to make one assignment:

-- First assignment after the lecture and before the seminar: summarize in max half a page how you think the work of Adam Smith relates to your work (or not).
+- First assignment after the lecture and before the seminar: summarize in max half a page how you think the work of the Great Thinker relates to your work (or not).

 - Geoffrey Underhill presented Adam Smith

 - Nicky Pouw presented Amartya Sen